ArmaghanSarvar/STAT545B-Assignments/README.md

 * *AssignmentB-1.md:* contains the knitted .md file for assignment 1.

 ## Assignment B-2:
-In this assignment, the function implemented in the previous milestone has been wrapped into an R package named `Stat545ArmaghanSarvar`.
+In this assignment, the function implemented in the previous milestone (Assignment B-1) has been wrapped into an R package named `Stat545ArmaghanSarvar`.
 The detailed documentation of this package has been provided in the repository folder with the same name.

 ## If you want to extend/ improve the code